 Provision for Credit Losses.
-The provision for credit losses on loans increased decreased by \$342,000 \$2.2 million to \$894,000 \$1.1 million for the six nine months ended June 30, 2023 September 30, 2023, compared to \$552,000 \$3.3 million for the six nine months ended June 30, 2022.
-The increase in the provision for credit losses for the current period, as compared to the comparable prior year period, was primarily the result of a weakening macroeconomic outlook, higher net charge-offs, and an increase in reserves for commercial and industrial loans September 30, 2022, primarily due to a \$13.8 million decrease in loan that is current and collateralized by receivables and business assets being downgraded to substandard, partially offset by balances, a decrease in reserves related to non-economic qualitative loss factors in the multifamily and commercial real estate portfolios, and decreased loan growth. a decrease in reserves related to the PCD portfolio, attributable to improved cash flows.
-The decreases were partially offset by a worsening macroeconomic outlook, higher net charge-offs, and higher reserves for downgraded commercial and industrial loans.
-Net charge-offs were \$2.4 million \$5.2 million for the six nine months ended June 30, 2023 September 30, 2023, as compared to net charge-offs of \$494,000 \$345,000 for the six nine months ended June 30, 2022 September 30, 2022, the increase being due to \$5.2 million in net charge-offs on small business unsecured commercial and industrial loans.
-Management continues to monitor the small business unsecured commercial and industrial loan portfolio, which totaled \$41.4 million \$39.1 million at June 30, 2023 September 30, 2023.
+The provision for credit losses on loans decreased by \$2.2 million \$449,000 to \$1.1 million \$415,000 for the nine three months ended September 30, 2023 March 31, 2024, compared to \$3.3 million \$864,000 for the nine three months ended September 30, 2022 March 31, 2023, primarily due to a decrease decline in loan balances, a decrease in reserves related to non-economic qualitative loss factors in the multifamily and commercial real estate portfolios, and a decrease in reserves related to the PCD portfolio, attributable to improved cash flows.
+The decreases were partially offset by a worsening macroeconomic outlook, higher lower net charge-offs and higher an improvement in the economic forecast for the current period within our Current Expected Credit Loss ("CECL") model.
+Partially offsetting the decrease was an increase in reserves for downgraded in the commercial and industrial loans and home equity and lines of credit portfolios related to an increase in non-performing loans in these categories.
+Net charge-offs were \$5.2 million \$911,000 for the nine three months ended September 30, 2023 March 31, 2024, as compared to net charge-offs of \$345,000 for the nine months ended September 30, 2022, primarily due to \$5.2 million \$894,000 in net charge-offs on small business unsecured commercial and industrial loans, loans, as compared to net charge-offs of \$2.0 million for the three months ended March 31, 2023.
+Management continues to monitor the small business unsecured commercial and industrial loan portfolio, which totaled \$39.1 million \$35.6 million at September 30, 2023 March 31, 2024.

 Non-interest Income.
-Non-interest income increased by \$3.7 million \$3.5 million, or 148.1% 73.6%, to \$6.1 million \$8.3 million for the six nine months ended June 30, 2023 September 30, 2023, from \$2.5 million \$4.8 million for the six nine months ended June 30, 2022 September 30, 2022, due primarily to a \$3.4 million \$3.5 million increase in mark to market gains on trading securities, net, and a \$478,000 increase in other income, which was primarily an increase in swap fee income, net.
-For the six nine months ended June 30, 2023 September 30, 2023, gains on trading securities were \$1.0 million, \$723,000, as compared to losses of \$2.4 million \$2.8 million for the six nine months ended June 30, 2022 September 30, 2022.
+Non-interest income remained stable at \$3.4 million for the three months ended March 31, 2024 as compared to \$3.3 million for the three months ended March 31, 2023.
+Fees and service charges increased by \$3.5 million, or 73.6%, \$235,000, primarily due to \$8.3 million for the nine months ended September 30, 2023, from \$4.8 million for the nine months ended September 30, 2022, due primarily to a \$3.5 million increase in increases in mark to market gains overdraft fees.
+Gains on trading securities, net, net, increased by \$187,000.
+Partially offsetting these increases was a decrease in other non-interest income of \$466,000, primarily due to lower swap fee income.
+For the nine three months ended September 30, 2023 March 31, 2024, gains on trading securities were \$723,000, \$699,000, as compared to losses gains of \$2.8 million \$512,000 for the nine three months ended September 30, 2022 March 31, 2023.
 The trading portfolio is utilized to fund the Company's deferred compensation obligation to certain employees and directors of the Company's deferred compensation plan (the "Plan").
 The participants of this Plan, at their election, defer a portion of their compensation.
-Gains and losses on trading securities have a minimal effect on net income since participants benefit from, and bear the full risk of, changes in the trading securities market values.
+Gains and losses on trading securities have a minimal no effect on net income since participants benefit from, and bear the full risk of, changes in the trading securities market values.
 Therefore, the Company records an equal and offsetting amount in compensation expense, reflecting the change in the Company's obligations under the Plan.
-Partially offsetting the increases was a decrease of \$281,000 in net realized gains on available-for-sale debt securities.